pytorch/pytorch.github.io/_mobile/ios.md

 HelloWorld is a simple image classification application that demonstrates how to use PyTorch C++ libraries on iOS.
 The code is written in Swift and uses Objective-C as a bridge.

-Before we jump into details, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ### Model preparation

 Let's start with model preparation.
 If you are familiar with PyTorch, you probably should already know how to train and save your model.
-In case you don't, we are going to use a pre-trained image classification model(Resnet18), which is packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
+In case you don't, we are going to use a pre-trained image classification model - Resnet18, which is already packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below.

+> Before running, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ```shell
 pip install torchvision
 ```

-Once we have TorchVision installed successfully, let's navigate to the HelloWorld folder and run `trace_model.py` to generate our model.
+Once we have TorchVision installed successfully, let's navigate to the HelloWorld folder and run `trace_model.py`.
 The script contains the code of tracing and saving a [torchscript model](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html) that can be run on mobile devices.
-Run the command below to get our model

 ```shell
 python trace_model.py
 ```

-If everything works well, we should have our model - `model.pt` generated in the same folder.
+If everything works well, we should have our model - `model.pt` generated in the `HelloWorld` folder.
 Now copy the model file to our application folder `HelloWorld/model`.

-More details about TorchScript you can find in [tutorials on pytorch.org](https://pytorch.org/docs/stable/jit.html)
+> To find out more details about TorchScript, please visit [tutorials on pytorch.org](https://pytorch.org/docs/stable/jit.html)

 ### Install PyTorch C++ libraries via Cocoapods

-The PyTorch C++ library is available in [Cocoapods](https://cocoapods.org/), to integrate it to our project, we can run
+The PyTorch C++ library is available in [Cocoapods](https://cocoapods.org/), to integrate it to our project, simply run

 ```ruby
 pod install
 ```

 Now it's time to open the `HelloWorld.xcworkspace` in XCode, select an iOS simulator and launch it (cmd + R).
 If everything works well, we should see a wolf picture on the simulator screen along with the prediction result.

 ### Code Walkthrough

 In this part, we are going to walk through the code step by step.
-All logic happens in `ViewController.swift`.

 #### Image loading